 From this place of being grounded and connected with ourselves and this moment, we may feel inspired in taking compassionate action for the world around us, whether on a social level, or environmental, or simply in connecting more with your neighbouring beings… letting the inner practice inform our outer actions.
 And who knows where that might lead!

 If you are looking to explore the practice of mindfulness and coming home more fully to yourself and to the world, I would love to be part of your journey.
 The section on MINDFULNESS offers many ways of exploring mindfulness in a way that’s relevant to you.
-If you feel inspired by the concept of ‘engaged mindfulness’ ‘outer practice’, take a look at EARTHING.
+If you feel inspired by the concept of ‘engaged mindfulness’ ‘outer practice’, take a look at ACTIVE HOPE.

 HAPPENINGS contains the practical details of events to come, while EARTH NOTES seeks to gather inspiration in words, images and possible actions to bring earthy mindfulness to life.
 Do contact me with your thoughts, questions and inspirations…